ashleymbenyi456-crypto/site/README.md

-# Global Leap Marketing Website
+# Global Grid Digital Marketing Website

-This is the official website for Global Leap Marketing, a modern and responsive single-page application designed to showcase the company's services, portfolio, and contact information.
+This is the official website for Global Grid Digital Marketing, a modern and responsive single-page application designed to showcase the company's services, portfolio, and contact information.
 It was built using Next.js and Firebase Studio.

 ## ✨ Features